 Stacey: [04:57] For example.

-Melissa: [04:58] Just to turn that out there.
+Melissa: [04:58] Just to throw that out there.
 I think that can be an overwhelming piece of the puzzle just by itself.
 There’s a certain amount…I don’t know.
 I think this is going on a tangent a little bit, but…

 Stacey: [05:14] I like tangents.

 Melissa: [05:15] [laughs] I think librarians, part of our maybe behind the scenes role is that of research therapist.
-Maybe it’s a matter of looking at the assignment to see the least stressful way that students could corporate learning about a new discipline and doing research in an area they are not familiar with.
+Maybe it’s a matter of looking at the assignment to see the least stressful way that students could incorporate learning about a new discipline and doing research in an area they are not familiar with.

 Stacey: [05:39] You mentioned that the core audience is librarians.

 Melissa: [05:41] I would say, ideally, we’ve got a 50‑50 split.